aklinker1/miasma/docs/docs/GetStarted.md

    192.168.1.0:3000 added to /home/user/.miasma.yaml
    ```

 And you're done installing the CLI!
-Checkout the next page to create and manage your first app.
+Checkout the next page to create your first apps.